Build the Documentation#

 If you get mpmath error, install python3-mpmath package:

 dnf install python3-mpmath

 If you get matplotlib error, install python3-matplotlib package:

 For Mac, first install homebrew: https://brew.sh/

 Then install these packages with homebrew:

 brew install imagemagick graphviz docbook librsvg

-Install these packages with either pip or conda:
+Install the docs dependencies with either pip or conda: